Alcohol prohibition in India: Bihar

 On 26 November 2015, Bihar Chief Minister Nitish Kumar announced that alcohol would be banned in the state from 1 April 2016.
 Kumar officially declared the total ban on 5 April 2016, and said in a press conference, "All type of liquor will be banned in the state from today.
 Sale [and consumption] of any type of alcohol in hotels, bars, clubs and any other place will be illegal from today onwards."
 Violating the law carries a penalty of 5 years to 10 years imprisonment.
-On 30 September 2016 Patna High Court ruled that the ban is "illegal, impractical and unconstitutional".
+On 30 September 2016, the Patna High Court ruled that the ban is "illegal, impractical and unconstitutional".
 Although even before the High Court order came, the Bihar government had announced that it would enforce a new stringent law from 2 October 2016, only to stay adamant on it after the order.
 The government had drafted a new law to keep from withdrawing the ban.
-As per the new liquor law, those found indulging in unlawful import, export, transport, manufacture, possession, sale, intoxicant or liquor could attract a minimum 10 years of jail term which may extend to imprisonment for life besides a minimum fine of Rs 1 lakh which may extend to Rs 10 lakh, says a report by Press Trust of India.
-On 3 October 2016, the Bihar government approached Supreme Court of India challenging the High Court order.
+As per the new liquor law, those found indulging in the unlawful import, export, transport, manufacture, possession or sale of an intoxicant or liquor could attract a minimum 10 years of jail term which may extend to imprisonment for life besides a minimum fine of Rs 100,000 which may extend to Rs 1,000,000.
+On 3 October 2016, the Bihar government approached the Supreme Court of India challenging the High Court order.
 The Supreme Court Bench headed by Chief Justice T. S. Thakur agreed to give an urgent hearing on the matter and on 7 October 2016, much to the relief of the government, the bench stayed the high court order.
 "Ban on liquor and fundamental rights do not go together," the SC bench said.
-The bench has directed the hearing of the matter after 10 weeks.
-On 25 October 2016, the Bihar Government decided to renew liquor licences of canteens in cantonment areas, military and air force stations for 2016–2017 in the "interest of soldiers", The Telegraph reported.
-On 21 January 2017, more than 3 crore (30 million) people of Bihar joined hands to form a historic human chain along 12,760 km of roads to support ban on alcohol by Bihar Chief Minister Nitish Kumar.
-This unprecedented and massive human chain was supported by people from all walks of life and political parties.
+The bench directed the hearing of the matter after 10 weeks.
+On 25 October 2016, the state government decided to renew liquor licences of canteens in cantonment areas, military and air force stations for 2016–2017 in the "interest of soldiers".
+On 21 January 2017, more than 3 crore (30 million) people of Bihar joined hands to form a historic human chain along 12,760 km of roads to support the ban on alcohol, which was supported by people from all walks of life and political parties.